-Our board certified general surgeons specialize in surgical procedures related to the liver and biliary diseases.
+Dr. Vasdekas sees patients from Orland Park, Joliet, Bolingbrook, Naperville, Oak Lawn, and more.
 Learn more about the common conditions that may require surgery.
 You can also call our office in Homer Glen, IL.
 A member of our staff will be happy to answer any questions you may have.

 Common Liver Conditions